imns1ght/jeffersonbruno.com/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jefferson Bruno is an undergraduate student in Information Technology at [Federal University of Rio Grande do Norte (UFRN)](https://www.ufrn.br/en), where he has been studying since 2016.
+His main interests include algorithms, data structures, programming languages, software development and information security.
+Currently, Jefferson is a front-end developer at [Instituto Metrópole Digital (IMD)](https://www.linkedin.com/company/metropoledigital/).

+At IMD, he works in a development project in partnership with a multinational company in the hardware and electronics industry, developing a web application focused on the analysis and visualization of wholesale and retail data.
+Some technologies and libraries used are: React JS, TypeScript, MobX, Material-UI, Styled Components, etc.

+Also worked at [Dataprev](https://www.linkedin.com/company/dataprev-tecnologia/) with the [INSS](https://pt.wikipedia.org/wiki/Instituto_Nacional_do_Seguro_Social) Strategic Panel and in the migration of a desktop application to a web application.
+Some technologies used: React JS, Java, Spring Boot, JPA, Hibernate, etc.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume-jeffersonbruno.pdf" "newtab" >}}resumé{{< /staticref >}}.